vinycxuz/community_members_app-PRINCIPALPROJETO/frontend/blog-project/README.md

 ## Dependencies

-This project utilizes the following dependencies:
+This project utilizes the following dependencies in front-end:

 - [HandlessUI](https://handlessui.com): A set of accessible UI components for React.
 - [Heroicons](https://heroicons.com): A collection of free SVG icons for your projects.